sugeerth/BrainModulyzer/README.md

 [VTK and PyVTK](http://www.it.uu.se/edu/course/homepage/vetvis/ht10/vtk/instructions_vtk_OSX.pdf) Same for mac or Linux

-	and then, type python and paste these commands import numpy
+	and then to check the successfull installation, type python in command prompt and paste these commands import numpy
 		import networkx
 		import nibabel